9 May 2025

 Having their own little nook can make bedtime feel more secure and peaceful.

-Not all kids sleep the same way, and understanding these differences can be a game-changer.- Use White Noise Machines – If one child needs silence while the other likes a bit of sound, a white noise machine can mask disturbances.
+- Use White Noise Machines – If one child needs silence while the other likes a bit of sound, a white noise machine can mask disturbances.

 - Try Sleep Masks – If one prefers darkness, but the other wants a nightlight, a sleep mask can solve the problem while keeping both kids happy.